November 16, 2024

 Definition and Basic Concepts of Cryptocurrency

 The core principle behind cryptocurrency is decentralization.
 This is achieved through a consensus mechanism, which ensures that all participants in the network agree on the validity of transactions.
-Common consensus mechanisms include Proof of Work (PoW) and Proof of Stake (PoS).
+Common consensus mechanisms include (PoW) and (PoS).
 These mechanisms not only secure the network but also incentivize participants to maintain its integrity.
 Additionally, cryptocurrencies are typically pseudonymous, meaning that transactions are recorded on the blockchain but do not directly reveal the identities of the participants.

 Another defining feature of cryptocurrencies is their limited supply.
 For instance, Bitcoin has a maximum supply of 21 million coins, a feature that contrasts sharply with traditional fiat currencies, which can be printed in unlimited quantities by central banks.
 This scarcity is often cited as a reason for the potential value retention and appreciation of cryptocurrencies over time.